tgstation/Tgstation.Server.ControlPanel/README.md

 ### Windows

-First, ensure you have the .NET Core 5.0 runtime installed.
-See [here](https://dotnet.microsoft.com/download/dotnet/current/runtime) for download.
+First, ensure you have the ASP .NET Core 5.0.X runtime installed.
+See [here](https://dotnet.microsoft.com/download/dotnet/5.0) for download.

 Once that's done, [Click Here](https://github.com/tgstation/Tgstation.Server.ControlPanel/releases/latest) for a download link to the self updating version.